craftercms/chatgpt-plugin/README.md

 If desired, the helper can render a button to open the Chat window on demand.
 This is done by  adding a `ui` property to the widget configuration which can have a value of "IconButton" or "ListItemButton".
-- Use "IconButton" if you want to display the button on the Toobar.
+- Use "IconButton" if you want to display the button on the toolbar.
 - Use "ListItemButton" if you want to display the button on the sidebar.

 The example below shows how to add the helper to the **toolbar** and display a button to open the Chat window.